check-spelling/cvmfs/doc/hpc.md

     /example/x86_64-2.6-gnu-4.8.3/Packages/gcc
     /example/x86_64-2.6-gnu-4.8.3/Packages/AliRoot/v5*

-The corresponding invokation of `cvmfs_preload` is
+The corresponding invocation of `cvmfs_preload` is

     cvmfs_preload -u http://hcc-cvmfs.unl.edu:8000/cvmfs/alice.cern.ch -r /shared/cache \
       -d </path/to/dirtab>

 The initial preloading can take several hours to a few days.
-Subsequent invokations of the same command only transfer a change set and typically finish within seconds or minutes.
-These subsequent invokations need to be either done manually when necessary or scheduled for instance with a cron job.
+Subsequent invocations of the same command only transfer a change set and typically finish within seconds or minutes.
+These subsequent invocations need to be either done manually when necessary or scheduled for instance with a cron job.

 The `cvmfs_preload` command can preload files from multiple repositories into the same cache directory.